 For example, marketing knows that they need to capture top-of-funnel leads.
 Sales must know it is their job to contact and qualify those leads, and depending on the outcome of those conversations, to either pass them back to marketing for nurture or to advance them down the funnel.

-Properly aligned messaging is crucial when joining your sales and marketing teams.
+Properly aligned messaging is crucial when joining your sales and marketing teams and is one of the most important sales process best practices.
 As a customer, it will be a jolting, off-putting experience to suddenly switch from one value proposition to another as they move from your marketing to sales team.
 Instead, the two departments should use the same messaging and language to provide a seamless experience.

 The marketing to sales handoff has been one of the most discussed topics within sales.
 What does a perfect handoff look like?
 Who is responsible for what?
 When does it happen?
 All questions must be clearly answered and understood by everyone.
 For more information about the perfect marketing to sales handoff, read our post.